-- Support for attaching C/C++ pointers that point to an address past the end of a memory region. - Full support for C and C++ structs and struct members, including pointer members. - Full support for Fortran derived types and derived type members, including allocatable and pointer members. - Fully defined interaction with multiple host threads. - Optionally removing the synchronization or barrier at the end of vector and worker loops. - Allowing an if clause after a device_type clause. - A shared clause (or something similar) for the loop directive. - Better support for multiple devices from a single thread, whether of the same type or of different types.
+- Full support for C and C++ structs and struct members, including pointer members. - Full support for Fortran derived types and derived type members, including allocatable and pointer members. - Fully defined interaction with multiple host threads. - Optionally removing the synchronization or barrier at the end of vector and worker loops. - Allowing an if clause after a device_type clause. - A shared clause (or something similar) for the loop directive. - Better support for multiple devices from a single thread, whether of the same type or of different types.

-512 2.
-Directives
+2. Directives

-513 This chapter describes the syntax and behavior of the OpenACC directives.
-In C and C++, Open-

-514 ACC directives are specified using the #pragma mechanism provided by the language.
-In Fortran,

-515 OpenACC directives are specified using special comments that are identified by a unique sentinel.

-516 Compilers will typically ignore OpenACC directives if support is disabled or not provided.
+- This chapter describes the syntax and behavior of the OpenACC directives.
+In C and C++, Open- - ACC directives are specified using the #pragma mechanism provided by the language.
+In Fortran, - OpenACC directives are specified using special comments that are identified by a unique sentinel. - 513 Compilers will typically ignore OpenACC directives if support is disabled or not provided.

-517 2.1.
+514 2.1.
 Directive Format